-The Influence of the Human Factor on the Potential Airline Accidents
+The Influence of the Human Factor on Potential Airline Accidents

 Some of these factors include:

-This refers to anything that draws one’s attention from their professional tasks.
+Distraction.
+This refers to anything that draws employees’ attention from their professional tasks.
 It is advisable that craft operators complete one task before responding to another in order to reduce errors and forgetfulness.

+Lack of proper communication.
 This is one of the key contributing and causal factors in aircraft accidents.
-Communication deals with transmitting and receiving of information.
-It is critical since unclear transmission of information can result into fatal accidents (Isaac & Reutenberg, 2001).
-Likewise, assumptions of information in aviation should be avoided at whatever cost to evade wrong actions that could cause huge losses of property and lives.
+Communication deals with the transmission and reception of information.
+It is critical since unclear transmission of information can result in fatal accidents (Isaac & Reutenberg, 2001).
+Likewise, assumptions of information in aviation should be avoided at whatever cost to evade poor actions that could cause huge losses of property and lives.

-This is a feeling of self-satisfaction that causes the pilot to forget of the possible dangers during a flight.
+Complacency.
+Complacency is a feeling of self-satisfaction that causes the pilot to forget the possible dangers during a flight.
 Complacency mostly results from routine activities that become a safe and easy habit.
-Furthermore, this brings a sense of relaxation and therefore, important signals that ensure safety during the flight are missed.
-Another incidence of complacency occurs when the pilot has too much pressure and stress causing reduced human performance, complacency, and boredom.
-In addition, assumptions that everything is in order, in particular due to regular airplane check-ups, can cause dangerous contentment and therefore, pilots should embrace procedures that increase vigilance.
+Furthermore, this brings a sense of relaxation, and therefore, important signals that ensure safety during the flight are missed.
+Another incidence of complacency occurs when the pilot has too much pressure and stress causing reduced human performance, complacency, and lack of interest.
+In addition, assumptions that everything is in order, in particular due to regular airplane check-ups, can cause dangerous contentment, and therefore, pilots should embrace procedures that increase vigilance.

-In conclusion, there is a great need for research on the methods that can be useful in enhancing the understanding how people and technology can be incorporated with human factors to ensure safety and efficiency in the aviation industry (Anca, 2012).
+In conclusion, there is a great need for research on the methods that can be useful in enhancing the understanding of how people and technology can be incorporated with human factors to ensure safety and efficiency in the aviation industry.
 This is because people and technology are the key responsible factors that lead to aircraft accidents.
-Indeed, pilots and mechanical engineers in the sector must strive towards being knowledgeable, flexible, committed, and efficient as they exercise sound judgment since this is vital in airplane management.
-Moreover, the aviation companies should ensure that they create awareness of human factors departments and specialists to handle the emerging issues that threaten safety in this industry.
+Indeed, pilots and mechanical engineers in the sector must strive towards being knowledgeable, flexible, committed, and efficient as they exercise sound judgment, as this is vital in airplane management.
+Moreover, the aviation companies should ensure that they create awareness of human factor departments and specialists to handle the emerging issues that threaten safety in this industry.